modir/using-laminas-framework-book/version2/docs/roles.md

 The `profile.own.view` allows Guest to access their own profile page *http://localhost/application/settings*.

-I> You will be able to create additional permissions via the user interface of the website.
+> You will be able to create additional permissions via the user interface of the website.

 ## Introduction to Dynamic Assertions